umcptasa/old-html-website/README.md

 Our react files reside in [`src/react/](src/react/).
 In this form, they aren't usable by the browser since we're using Babel and Flow syntax.
 So, we have to compile it and move it into the [`assets/components/`](assets/components) folder.

+Anytime you want to make changes to a components, do it in [`src/react/](src/react/)!

 Run the following to compile the files in `src/react` into usable JavaScript files in `assets/components`

 ```